fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 > Note: demo refers to the Subpath of JuiceFS, which is the directory of the JuiceFS file system where users store data in.
 > Attention：Only name and metaurl are required.
 If the juicefs has been formatted, you only need to fill in the name and metaurl.

-Since JuiceFS uses local cache, the corresponding Dataset supports only one mount, and JuiceFS does not have UFS, name/path represents the subdirectory that needs to be mounted, and it will be mounted as the root directory into the container.
+Since JuiceFS uses local cache, the corresponding Dataset supports only one mount, and JuiceFS does not have UFS, you can specify subdirectory in mountpoint  ("juicefs:///" represents root directory), and it will be mounted as the root directory into the container.

 **Create Dataset**
 ```shell